-Medical technology advancements result in better diagnosis and patient care—and they also save lives.
+Medical technology advancements result in better diagnosis and patient care—often, saving lives.

 Technology is changing all areas of medicine, including personal data collection, imaging, surgery and sterilization, to name a few.
 The following medical advancements make it easier for doctors to diagnose, treat and provide exceptional care to patients.